 A French man or Spaniard might tell you he loves you after only a few weeks, but don’t panic.
 This usually just means ‘I really like you’.
 Women can say it back to a man with the same meaning.
 This doesn’t mean you should be moving in together or planning a wedding any time soon.

-When you’re going out with someone, don’t rush to formalize it with the ‘where are we going with this relationship?’ conversation.
-Just go with the flow and enjoy what’s going on between you.
+When you’re going out with someone while dating in Europe, don’t rush to formalize it with the ‘where are we going with this relationship?’ conversation.
+Just go with the flow and enjoy what’s going on between you; don’t dive into planning your first Valentine’s Day together.
 More often, an invitation to meet the parents is the clue that a relationship is getting serious.